TOLDOTECHNIK/buildroot-webkit/README.md

 - nano text editor
 - auto-expand the persistent rootfs on the first boot
 - mDNS, so you can access your RPi by calling rpi0.local or rpi3.local
+- slim buildroot distro (≈300MB) running linux 4.9 kernel.
+Bare system takes 12MB of RAM only!

-By the way: Raspberry Pi 3 boots in 14 seconds - full system, wireless network, Node.js server and fullscreen browser!!
+By the way: Raspberry Pi 3 boots in 14 seconds - full system, wireless network, Node.js server and fullscreen browser!
 Raspberry Pi Zero W takes 25 seconds.

 # buildroot-webkit